 In the process of mapping, the following three situations are the most frequently encountered:

-(a) The NOC group belongs unambiguously to one of the ISCO-08 unit groups.
+The NOC group belongs unambiguously to one of the ISCO-08 unit groups.
 This is, of course, the simplest situation and, if the NOC is based on a conceptual model similar to that of ISCO-08, it is likely to be the most usual situation.

-(b) The NOC group, at the lowest level of aggregation, differs in occupational content from the most relevant ISCO-08 unit group, but the difference in the content does not prevent the NOC group from being validly mapped into an ISCO-08 group at one of the higher levels of aggregation.
+The NOC group, at the lowest level of aggregation, differs in occupational content from the most relevant ISCO-08 unit group, but the difference in the content does not prevent the NOC group from being validly mapped into an ISCO-08 group at one of the higher levels of aggregation.
 For example: the NOC classifies mobile farm, forestry and earthmoving plant operators in the same lowest level group, while ISCO-08 classifies these occupations in two separate unit groups, but in both classifications subsequent aggregation of these occupations is carried out in the same manner.

-(c) The way of grouping certain occupations is different in the NOC from that applied in ISCO-08, and, as a result, an existing NOC group cannot validly be mapped into any of the ISCO-08 groups.
+The way of grouping certain occupations is different in the NOC from that applied in ISCO-08, and, as a result, an existing NOC group cannot validly be mapped into any of the ISCO-08 groups.
 For example: at the lowest level of aggregation, the NOC classifies livestock farmers and livestock farm labourers in a single group, whereas ISCO-08 classifies these occupations in two separate unit groups belonging to different minor, sub-major and major groups.

 If internationally available occupational statistics have to be produced at the minor group level of ISCO-08, or at any of the higher levels of aggregation, then few problems are likely to arise in the situation described under (b) above.
 If the information has to be produced at the level corresponding to ISCO-08 unit groups, and the situation described under (b) and (c) above applies, then the following rules, originally developed for ISCO-88, may also be applied for mapping to ISCO-08 in the order of priority given below.